Our Oceans, Seas and Coasts

 - Descriptor 11.
 Introduction of energy (including underwater noise) does not adversely affect the ecosystem

-Criteria and indicators are distinctive technical features, which help make the descriptors more concrete and quantifiable.
+Criteria and methodological standards help make the descriptors more concrete and quantifiable.

-For instance, Descriptor 3 should be assessed using the following criteria and indicators:
+For instance, Descriptor 3 should be assessed using the following criteria and methodological standards :

 In the Commission Decision

-- Criteria 2: the reproductive capacity of the stock
+- Criterion 2: the reproductive capacity of the stock

 - Criteria 3: the population age and size distribution